Mega Man: Mega Man ZX

-The Mega Man ZX series debuted in 2006 for Nintendo DS, and chronologically takes place 200 years after the Mega Man Zero series.
-Progression has led to the mixing of physical attributes between humans and robots; humans are given the physical advantages of robots, and robots are also given lifespans.
+The Mega Man ZX series debuted in 2006 for Nintendo DS, once again developed by Inti Creates, and chronologically takes place 200 years after the Mega Man Zero series.
+In this series, progression has led to the equality of humankind and robotkind.
+Humans are given the physical advantages of robots, and robots are also given biological lifespans.
+With equality achieved, the world enters a new era of peace.
+The series follows multiple protagonists as they become involved in a new incident called the "Game of Destiny", in which people who were chosen with the powers of a "Biometal", called a "Mega Man", are pitted against each other to see who was worthy of ruling the world.

+The gameplay for Mega Man ZX is similar to the Mega Man Zero series, with an emphasis on close-quarter combat.
 The player is given the choice of choosing a male or female human protagonist in each installment, a first in the franchise.
-The series revolves around the protagonist collecting "Biometals", which contains data on the legendary heroes of the past (including X, Zero, and the Four Guardians from the Zero series).
-Using these Biometals, they are able to transform (or "Mega-Merge", in the English releases) and use the powers of these heroes.
-In the second game, 2007's Mega Man ZX Advent, the player character is also able to transform into boss characters upon defeating them.
+New to the series is the interconnected Metroidvania-esque world that encourages exploration and replay value, and the ability to collect "Biometals", which are central to the story.
+"Biometals" contains data on the legendary heroes of the past (including X, Zero, and the Four Guardians from the Zero series).
+Using these Biometals, the protagonists are able to transform (or "Mega-Merge", in the English releases) and use the powers of these heroes.
+In the second game, 2007's Mega Man ZX Advent, the player character is also able to transform into boss characters upon defeating them, which allows them to access previously inaccessible areas.

-A third game, code named Mega Man ZXC was under development around 2008, but was cancelled by Capcom's decision.
+A third game, code-named Mega Man ZXC, was under development around 2008.
+However, due to ZX and ZX Advent selling poorly, it was cancelled by Capcom's decision in favor of developing Mega Man 9.
+As such, since ZX Advent ended in a cliffhanger, the series has not received a proper conclusion.